RonnyFuentes/Anagram/README.md

 # Tasks

-* Familiarize yourself with flask_vocab.py and flask_minijax.py by running them separately.
-You need to understand them to do this project.
+* Familiarize yourself with Flask, Javascript and AJAX interactions.

-* Your task is to replace the form interaction (in flask_vocab.py) with AJAX interaction on each keystroke using flask_minijax.py.
+* Replace the form interaction with AJAX interaction on each keystroke using flask_minijax.py.

-* You will write your own Dockerfile (see examples provided in prior projects).
-Dockerfile should be placed inside vocab folder.

-* You will submit your credentials.ini in canvas.
-It should have information on how we should get your git repo (which should contain your Dockerfile).

 # Contributors
 --------------